HeroPhumiphat/HeroPhumiphat/README.md

 I would like to be a Developer
 ------------------------------

-* 🌍  I'm based in t
+* 🌍  I'm based in thailand
 * ✉️  You can contact me at [hero.phumiphat@gmail.com](mailto:hero.phumiphat@gmail.com)
 * 🧠  I'm learning react-redux, express.js